thoaif/fcc-issuetracker/README.md

 **FreeCodeCamp**- Information Security and Quality Assurance
 ------

+This is a project on FreeCodeCamp's Information Security and Quality Assurance curriculum

 Project Issue Tracker

 1) SET NODE_ENV to `test` without quotes and set DB to your mongo connection string in .env file